RedeployAB/MCW-Cloud-native-applications/README.md

 ## References

-This workshop is based on the material from [Microsoft's Cloud Workshop (MCW) project](https://github.com/Microsoft/MCW).
+This workshop is based on the material from [Microsoft's Cloud Workshop (MCW)](https://github.com/Microsoft/MCW) project [cloud-native applications](https://github.com/microsoft/MCW-Cloud-native-applications).

 ## About Redeploy